nagilum/slap/README.md

 ## Planned Updates

-* Add option to warn if HTML meta keywords is missing or empty.
-* Add option to warn if HTML meta description is missing or empty.
 * Add option to bypass Content-Security-Policy.
 * Add option to set device scale factor.
 Defaults to 1.
 * Add option to set specific request headers.